stlab/better-code/better-code/src/chapter-3-errors.md

 the function unsafe (in which case “unsafe” should appear in the function name).

-## Failures
+## What To Do When Postconditions Can't Be Upheld

-As much as we all love bugs, it's time to leave them behind and talk about failures.
-Suppose you identify a condition where your function is unable to fulfill its primary purpose.
-That can occur one of two ways:
+Suppose you identify a condition where your function is unable to fulfill its postconditions, even though its preconditions are satisfied.
+That can occur one of two ways.
+(These examples represent code in an unfinished state):

 1. Something your function uses has a precondition that you can't be sure would be satisfied: